Operating Your Power Generator Safely

 Gasoline is extremely flammable and explosive.
 Always keep your generator as far as possible from any open flames or objects that can generate heat.
 Fuel vapors can travel long distances to flammable sources.

 In addition, avoid overfilling the fuel tank: Fuel overflow can cause a hot engine to catch fire or explode.
-Only refuel your generator after shutting it down and giving it time to cool.
+Only refuel your generator after shutting it down and giving it time to cool and make sure you store your gasoline in an approved container in a cool, dry location away from flames, heat or other ignition sources.

 Finally, make sure you choose the right extension cords for use with your portable generator.
 When used improperly, the cord can overheat and catch fire.